FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 ---

-###  Final Problem
+## 🧪 Final Problem

 When finally getting everything to work, I realized only one motor would run.
-I decided that maybe I didnt connect anything in properly or something was missing.
-I switched the wires ovver and still only one motor would run.
+I decided that maybe I didn’t connect anything properly or something was missing.
+I switched the wires over, and still only one motor would run.
 I thought that potentially the motor driver went out.
 I switched it to a new one and had the same problem.

-After more research, I found that if my batteries are not fully chared or dont have enough power, then power will not go to the other motor.
+After more research, I found that if my batteries are not fully charged or don’t have enough power, then power will not go to the other motor.
+This made me realize that I would need to get more power to be able to run both motors.

+---

-### Things I would do differently
+## 🔁 Things I Would Do Differently

+- I would research all the components and what is needed for the power setup before diving straight into the project.
+- I would test each part individually before connecting everything at once.
+- I would keep a log of which pins are connected to each component to avoid confusion later.
+- I would go into a deeper understand on how running power through components is important.

 ---